henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 Congratulations!
 You have successfully:

-- Installed and Configure CDP and CMG.
+- Installed and Configure CMG.

 Click Next > to advance to the next exercise.